-- (a) The examiner will act in the role of an inexperienced passenger and: - (b) Observe the candidate's performance to determine that it meets the objectives. - (c) Determine the candidate's knowledge of passenger briefing, helicopter parking and securing requirements, through further questioning as necessary.
+- (a) Act in the role of an inexperienced passenger; and - (b) Observe the candidate's performance to determine that it meets the objectives. - (c) Determine the candidate's knowledge of passenger briefing, helicopter parking and securing requirements through further questioning as necessary.